Some countries that avoided initial coronavirus surge see first spike in cases

 “These countries put strict lockdowns in place back in the spring precisely because they knew their health-care systems couldn’t handle a surge of moderate or severe cases,” Twigg said.
 “But as the months dragged on, populist leaders responded to public pressure to reopen economies and societies, and sure enough, the virus found its way in.”

-Similar surges have not been recorded in some countries that undertook proactive measures, such Taiwan and Vietnam, while numerous African states, including giants such as Nigeria, appear to have kept the first wave under control.
+Similar surges have not been recorded in some countries that undertook proactive measures, such as Taiwan and Vietnam, while numerous African states, including giants such as Nigeria, appear to have kept the first wave under control.
 But the new surges in countries that had previously sidestepped major spikes show that early victories do not necessarily mean continued success in beating back the virus.

-Huang noted that in the spring and summer of 1918, Austria-Hungary had been spared by the first viral wave of the flu pandemic then sweeping the world, but that because of that, it may have been more vulnerable in later, more deadly outbreaks, the devastation of which may have led to the dissolution of the empire.
+Huang noted that in the spring and summer of 1918, Austria-Hungary had been spared by the first viral wave of the flu pandemic then sweeping the world, but that because of that, it may have been more vulnerable in later, deadlier outbreaks, the devastation of which may have led to the dissolution of the empire.

 Sema Sgaier, executive director of the Surgo Foundation and a Harvard professor, said that it did appear that some countries were less susceptible to the pandemic: Her foundation projects that much of sub-Saharan Africa is less likely to experience large outbreaks, in part because of the young population in many nations.